 - eating a balanced diet

 Discuss a diet and fitness regimen with your doctor.
 Keep in mind that your abilities may be different during a flare.

-Before you begin using any alternative therapies, talk with your doctor.
-Some people will not be able to use some these treatments because of possible interactions with prescription medications.
+Talk with your doctor before you begin using any alternative therapies.
+Some people will not be able to use some of these treatments because of possible interactions with prescription medications.

 Some patients may benefit from alternative treatments, such as vitamins and supplements, herbs, or relaxation strategies.
 While research into the effectiveness of these treatments remains inconclusive, these treatments may benefit you.

 Many RA patients will benefit from using heat and cold to help relax muscles, reduce swelling in joints, and dull pain.
 Alternate applying heating pads or ice packs to affected joints during a flare.

 When your RA is mid-flare, you may feel incapable of keeping up with your commitments, workload, and plans.
 Communicate what you’re experiencing with your friends, family members, and colleagues.
 Open communication helps them understand what you’re experiencing and helps you find people who may be willing to help when your symptoms are particularly problematic.